tenderlove/heap-analyzer/README.md

 ## TODO

 The points in the "objects allocated per generation" graph are not clickable.
-I would like to make them clickable in order to help find object leaks per gerenation.
+I would like to make them clickable in order to help find object leaks per generation.

 Building the giant table is pretty slow, I would like to speed that up.